 However, if it is preferred to define and identify cells which are each wholly within a single TA, the independent definition of cells and TAs just described can be slightly extended.
-This can be done by defining cell IDs as having two components – a base ID corresponding to an initial definition of a “base cell” (e.g. a rectangle or hexagon for a regular array of grid points) and a colour code which is appended to the base ID and corresponds to a TA within which a portion of the base cell is included.
-This is illustrated in Figure 6..1.-1 for a rectangular base cell which overlaps with 3 separate TAs.
+This can be done by defining cell IDs as having two components – a base ID corresponding to an initial definition of a “base cell” which is independent of any TAs (e.g. a rectangle or hexagon for a regular array of grid points) and a colour code which is appended to the base ID and corresponds to a TA within which a portion of the base cell is included.
+This is illustrated in Figure 6.12.1.3-1 for a rectangular base cell which overlaps with 3 separate TAs.
 The base cell is split into 3 separate cell portions which can each be assigned a unique ID using the colour codes of the TAs.
 These 3 cell portions are then treated as 3 separate fixed cells.
-In a general case, the serving cell ID for any UE would then be determined from both the base cell (e.g. the rectangular cell shown in Figure 6..1.-1) and the TA (e.g. TA 1, 2 or 3 in in Figure 6..1.-1) within which the UE is located.
+In a general case, the serving cell ID for any UE would then be determined from both the base cell (e.g. the rectangular cell shown in Figure 6.12.1.3-1) and the TA (e.g. TA 1, 2 or 3 in in Figure 6.12.1.3-1) within which the UE is located.
 The colour codes would ensure unique cell IDs as long as no two TAs which share part of the same boundary or the same vertex have the same colour code and as long as base cells are small enough to overlap with no more than one common vertex for the TAs.
 If there is a further (optional) restriction that no more than 3 TAs share a common vertex (which means in general that the 3 TAs will also share part of a common boundary), then the requirement of having different colour codes becomes equivalent to colouring a map with no two adjacent countries sharing the same colour.
 This corresponds to the well known Four Colour Theorem which states that four colours are enough.
 Hence, with these restrictions, four TA colour codes (requiring just 2 bits) would be enough to generate unique cell IDs.
 (This is also incidentally the reason for choosing the term “colour code”.)
-In this case, base cell IDs (e.g. the ”cccccc” in Figure 6..1.-1) can comprise 34 bits – leading to normal 36 bit cell IDs as used for 5G NR when extended with the 2 bit colour code.
+In this case, base cell IDs (e.g. the ”cccccc” in Figure 6.12.1.3-1) can comprise 34 bits – leading to normal 36 bit cell IDs as used for 5G NR when extended with the 2 bit colour code.